Must-Have Storage Ideas for Your Home on Wheels

 The whole process really made us consider what we really, truly needed – meaning we started out with the essentials only, making packing and the art of camper storage a whole lot easier.

-These help make use of difficult spaces – who has underwear that they stack and fold to the top of the over-bed cupboard?
-I have one small cube each for knickers, bras and socks and they stack neatly on top of each other.
+These help make use of difficult spaces – who has underwear that they stack and fold right to the top of the over-bed cupboard?
+No-one!
+I have one small cube each for knickers, bras and socks, and they stack neatly on top of each other.

 Because we travel full-time, we carry summer and winter gear.
 To pack away the out of season stuff, we use vacuum storage bags which get stowed under the bench seat – it’s amazing what you can fit into one of these when you remove all the air!